rkuma183/wilsonmar.github.io/_posts/2017-03-01-encrypt-all.md

 {% include _toc.html %}

-There is now a way to safely store files in encrypted format and transmit files privately over the "hostile" public internet lines.
+There is now a way to safely store files in encrypted format and transmit files privately over "hostile" public internet lines.

 That's good news amidst so much bad news about websites being hacked and private credentials stolen.
 It is now well-known that public wi-fi enables others to listen in to what you send.

+### Insecure transmissions

-   The "S" in HTTPS that people type into into internet browsers is supposed to mean "secure", but it's really not so much.
-Only when the most secure (TLS 1.2) do experts consider a server to be secure in sending data.
+   The "S" in HTTPS in URLs that people type into internet browsers is supposed to mean "secure", but it's really not so much.
+Only when the most secure of sites (using "TLS 1.2") do experts consider a server to be secure in sending data.

    An alternative to HTTPS is HTTPX, based on the XMPP suite of protocols defining how computers talk with each other.
    XMPP means eXtensible Messaging and Presence Protocol.

+### Insecure storage

 Storing files on iCloud, Dropbox, Box, Google Drive, and other "third-party" cloud services have caused Taylor Swift and